Divine Wind of Death

 |Sonia Ki-51 special attack aircraft of Japanese Army Sekicho Squadron diving at USS Columbia in Lingayen Gulf, Philippine Islands, 1729 hours, 6 Jan 1945.
 Photo taken from the USS California.|

 By late 1944, the US Navy had a huge fleet that was well-protected and redundant.
-The US Navy was aided by allies such as the British and Australians who contributed their own capital ships, a process that accelerated with the swift decline of Nazi Germany from late 1944 onward (the sinking of the KMS Tirpitz in November 1944 alone freed up several British capital ships for transfer to the Pacific).
+The US Navy was aided by allies such as the British and Australians who contributed their own capital ships, a process that accelerated with the swift decline of Germany from late 1944 onward (the sinking of the KMS Tirpitz in November 1944 alone freed up several British capital ships for transfer to the Pacific).
 Only three US capital ships are known to have been sunk by kamikaze during the entire war:

 - Ommaney Bay (4 January 1945);